11 Google Data Studio Alternatives For Reporting Dashboards

 Pricing

-Cyfe offers 4 plans: Starter, Standard, Pro, and Premier.
-The ‘Starter’ plan starts at $19 per month that comes with only 2 dashboards.
-See full pricing here.
+Cyfe has 4 plans: Standard, Starter, Pro, and Premier.
+The Standard plan costs $19/month for 1 user and 2 dashboards.
+See the full pricing here.

 10. TapClicks

-Best suited for: advertising agencies or big marketing departments looking to consolidate marketing, SEO, advertising, call tracking, and CRM data into one centralized platform.
+Best suited for: advertising agencies looking to consolidate marketing, SEO, advertising, and CRM data into one centralized platform

 Key features